drostlab/myTAI/README.md

 on how to improve some methodological concepts of some analyses present in this package.

-I would also like to thank the Master Students: Sarah Scharfenberg, Anne Hoffmann, and Sebastian Wussow who worked intensively with this package and helped me to improve the usability and logic of this package.
+I would also like to thank the Master Students: Sarah Scharfenberg, Anne Hoffmann, and Sebastian Wussow who worked intensively with this package and helped me to improve the usability and logic of the package environment.